-Gus again with some easy build storage and water tanks.
+Gus again with some easy build storage tanks and water tanks.

 The tanks are made from metal and cardboard cookie containers sprayed with red or white satin spray paint.